Year 3 - Mr P Longthorne

 Welcome to class PLY3

-Hello and welcome to Mr Longthorne’s Year 3 class, where we hope to have a superb year!
+Hello and welcome to Mr Longthorne’s Year 3 class.

 Mrs Tucker is our support staff who helps us with our learning.